Frequently Asked Questions

 WHAT HAPPENS IF I GRADUATE IN FEWER THAN FOUR YEARS?

 We have had students graduate in fewer than four years.
 In these cases, the scholarship ends.
 The scholarship is good for four continuous years or until a student graduates, whichever comes first.
-We also had a student receive a full tuition scholarship in his senior year from his college and notify us that there was no need for us to provide our scholarship for the last year of college.
+We also had a student receive a full tuition scholarship in his senior year from his college, and the student notified us that there was no need for us to provide our scholarship for the last year of college.

 return to questions